 - High ability to generate authority for your real estate – Always in evidence;

-- Search engine positioning is greatly enhanced with evergreen content;
+- Search engine positioning is greatly enhanced with the evergreen content;

 - Your content will become a reference for other people and potential customers;